SedWilliams/SedWilliams/README.md

 ### About Me

 I'm a Computer Science student at San Francisco State University, and a the moment I'm focusing on getting the most out of my studies and seeing what creative ways I can apply them.
 I blog over on my [portfolio](shedrickwilliams.me) site where you can expect to find posts about my perspective as a current college student in San Franciso, CA, what I learn along the way, and how exactly I learned it.
-Check me out for a fresh, non-corporate, view of the field.
+Check me out for a fresh, non-corporate, view of the field. -Shedrick

 ### GitHub Stats